devilry/devilry-django/not_for_deploy/docs/sysadmin/migrationguides/migrate-from-6.3.1-to-6.3.2.rst

     - RQ and related dependencies has been updated to newer versions that are redis 5+ compatible.
 - Various fixes related to using blob storage and memory usage, including settings cleanup, blob storage based zip file creation with stable memory usage.
-- Separate optional dependencies specifier for prod (see requirements.txt changes section below).
+- Separate optional dependencies specifier for s3 storage (see requirements.txt changes section below).

 Settings changes